rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/3-0-hierarchy-of-rpaths.md

 <!-- ======================================================================= -->
 # Forest/Hierarchy of rpaths

-Note that a family of rooted paths `S`, if generated from a tree `T(N,E)`, is a hierarchy of rooted paths `H`.
-That is, any tree corresponds with a hierarchy of rooted paths.
-Consequently, `S` provides a complete definition of `T`.
+Note that a family of rooted paths `S`, if formed from a tree `T(N,E)`, is a hierarchy of rooted paths `H`.
+Any tree is therefore isomorphic to a hierarchy of rooted paths.

 <!-- ======================================================================= -->
 ## a forest of rpaths (F)